dmidlo/histdata.com-tools/README.md

 options.cpu_utilization = 100
 ```

-- To submit the same automation request to the sidecar, also set
+- Automation requests submit through the sidecar by default and start a missing
-  `options.use_sidecar = True`.
-Use `options.sidecar_start = True` when the
+  bundled sidecar when needed.
+Set `options.sidecar_wait_result = False` when
-  automation should start a missing sidecar, and set
+  the caller only needs job metadata, set `options.sidecar_start = False` when
-  `options.sidecar_wait_result = False` when the caller only needs job
+  a caller requires a pre-started sidecar, or set `options.use_sidecar = False`
-  metadata.
+  for an explicit foreground compatibility run.

 - when a behavior flag is included, `histdatacom` assumes it is being used for `CLI` automation **exclusively** and does **not** provide a return value.